uber-archive/AthenaX/docs/getting_started.md

 ## Building AthenaX and Flink

-To run AthenaX, you need to build both AthenaX and Flink.
+To run AthenaX, you need to build both AthenaX and Flink, and setup YARN cluster.
 They require Java 8 and Maven 3 to be built.

 ### Build AthenaX